Biruh-21/Pomodoro-timer/README.md

 # Pomodoro-timer
 A python tkinter app to beat procrastination and improve your focus one pomodoro at a time.
-Pomodoro is Italian for 'tomato'.

 The secret to effective time management is...thinking in tomatoes rather than hours?
 It may seem silly at first, but millions of people swear by the life-changing power to the Pomodoro Technique.
 (Pomodoro is Italian for tomato. 🍅)